Lower Assouad type dimensions of uniformly perfect sets in doubling metric spaces: Introduction

-Besides, it follows immediately from Theorem 1 that
+Besides, it follows immediately from Theorem \ref{THM1} that

-With further discussions on lower Assouad spectrum in Section 3, we give an equivalent definition of the quasi-lower Assouad dimension by virtue of the lower Assouad spectrum, which is more convenient for computation.
-Examples can be found in Section 6. \begin{theorem} Let $X$ be a doubling metric space and $E \subset X$ be a uniformly perfect set.
+With further discussions on lower Assouad spectrum in Section 2, we give an equivalent definition of the quasi-lower Assouad dimension by virtue of the lower Assouad spectrum. \begin{theorem} Let $X$ be a doubling metric space and $E \subset X$ be a uniformly perfect set.
 Then

 \end{theorem}